HyperloopUPV-H8/software/README.md

 This is the official frontend for the HyperloopUPV verification software *Ethernet View*.

 ## Building
-To build the page, run `npm run build` in a terminal set at the root of the project.
+To build the site, run `npm run build` in a terminal set at the root of the project.
+Then rename the generated folder to static and follow the instructions in the "Building" section of the backend repository.

 ## Authors